Rules

 If the order is wrong, the other player takes ALL the flipped cards except the rightmost one.

-The phase ends when all cards are taken.
 The winner is the player with the most cards!

 Supporting Facts